Hopewell Essential Oils

 Safety

-Tisserand recommends a dermal maximum of 1.5% based on 33.7% eugenol content with a dermal limit of 0.5% (see actual eugenol in batch to determine precise limit).
+Tisserand recommends a dermal maximum of 3.3% based on 15.2% eugenol content with a dermal limit of 0.5% (see actual eugenol in batch to determine precise limit), and a calculation tip in the cream-colored Application Suggestions section above.

 Tisserand: "Since this essential oil is antimutagenic, nongenotoxic, antioxidant and induces glutathione, it is likely that constituents such as linalool and eugenol counteract the potential carcinogenic action of estragole and methyleugenol.
 Therefore, no restrictions are required, in our opinion, with regard to carcinogenesis (page 206)."